 Would you like to (a) have fun, (b) train your teamwork skills, (c) learn about Scrum, (d) not miss out on a highlight of your studies, (e) see how a Lego city is built in an hour, or (f) simply see 100,000 Lego pieces in action?
 Then come along!

-The first Braunschweig Lego Scrum took place on Wednesday, 25 June 2025, from 1:00 p.m. to 5:00 p.m. on the plaza in front of the Computer Science Centre.
-The next Lego Scrum is planned for the winter semester of 2025/2026.
+The next Lego Scrum is planned for the summer semester of 2026.
 All students of computer science and computer science-related courses are eligible to participate.
 Participation is only possible after prior registration.

 If you have any questions, please contact Thomas Thüm and Ruben Dunkel.